vovapolu/vovapolu.github.io/_posts/2018-02-03-scalafix-wartremover.md

 Again you can go to the
 [my repo](https://github.com/vovapolu/ScalafixWartremover/blob/master/scalafix/input/src/main/scala/fix/ScalafixWartremoverAll.scala)
-to take a look at the scalafix config that contains all so far implemented wartremover rules.
+to take a look at the scalafix config that contains all already implemented wartremover rules.

 ### Small conclusion
-There a lot of work to be done, as you see.
+There's a lot of work to be done, as you see.
-Some rules aren't merely implemented because of bugs and lack of time, some of them are implemented only partially and some require more thoughtful discussion.
+Some rules merely aren't implemented because of bugs and lack of the time, some of them are implemented only partially and some require more thoughtful discussion.
 But nevertheless current functionality is a good reason to start using scalafix from scratch or port your wartremover config.